ariasAleia/Project-Euler/README.md

 And now let's see how it all would work if I suddenly change my account of github directly in Linux..
 I mean from the terminal.
 Oka, we already did it.
 So...

 Let's see how it works now

+Doing one change